- chapter 23

 - Ch.
 26-28

 Chapter 23 is something of a stand-alone chapter.
-We saw in the overview of the five chapters how it has been fitted in between the confrontations of chapters 21 and 22 and the discourse of chapters 24 and 25.
+We saw in the overview of the five chapters how Matthew has inserted this address of Jesus between the confrontations of chapters 21 and 22 and the discourse of chapters 24 and 25.
+In terms of Mark's Gospel, this address to the crowds and disciples replaces Mk 12,38-13,2 and Mark's criticism of the scribes.
 As a conclusion and a climax to those confrontations in the Temple, we now have this polemic by Jesus against the scribes and Pharisees.
-Note to whom this is addressed.
+Note to whom Jesus is speaking, 23,1.

 Read through the chapter.
-The first section is clear enough because the series of woes follow immediately.
-How many woes are there?
-How are they arranged (look for keywords)?
+To whom is it addressed?
+The first part is clear enough because it leads into the series of woes.

-More difficult to pick up is where they end and what follows afterwards.
-Have a look at this and try to see the flow of this last section of the discourse.
+More difficult to pick up is where the woes end and what follows afterwards.
+Have a look at this and try to see the flow of this last part of the discourse.

 Then take a look at my response for our reading plan.